yuvadm/rustl-sdr/README.md

 # RusTL-SDR

-A pure Rust implementation of the [RTL-SDR](https://github.com/osmocom/rtl-sdr/) driver, for shits and giggles.
+A pure Rust implementation of the RTL-SDR driver, for shits and giggles.

 This is mostly an exercise in writing low-level driver code.

 Unusable, and highly unlikely to ever become usable.
 But it's fun.

+For real alternatives check out the original [librtlsdr](https://github.com/osmocom/rtl-sdr/) implementation or the high-level [rtlsdr_mt](https://github.com/kchmck/rtlsdr_mt.rs) Rust bindings.

 ## Usage